Local Causal Discovery for Statistically Efficient Causal Inference: PRELIMINARIES

 \begin{definition}[Amenability \citep{perkovic2015complete}] For any two distinct nodes $X$ and $Y$ in a CPDAG $G$, $G$ is amenable relative to $(X,Y)$ if every possibly directed path from $X$ to $Y$ starts with a directed edge out of $X$. \end{definition}

-If the causal effect is identifiable, there might be multiple valid adjustment sets to estimate it. \citet{rotnitzky2020efficient} and \citet{henckel2022graphical} define the optimal adjustment set as the set with the lowest asymptotic variance across all valid adjustment sets, and provide graphical criteria to identify it. \\ \\
+If the causal effect of a treatment $X$ on an outcome $Y$ is identifiable, there might be multiple valid adjustment sets to estimate it. \citet{perkovic2018complete} show that no valid adjustments contain the \emph{forbidden nodes}, $Forb_G(X, Y)= PossDe_G(PossCn_G(X,Y)) \cup X$, where $PossCn_G(X,Y)$ are the nodes on possibly directed paths from $X$ to $Y$, excluding $X$. \citet{henckel2022graphical} and \citet{rotnitzky2020efficient} define the optimal adjustment set as the set with the lowest asymptotic variance across all valid adjustment sets, and provide graphical criteria to identify it.

+We take inspiration from \citep{witte2020efficient}, who formulate the optimal adjustment sets as the parents of the outcome in the \emph{forbidden projection} in a general class of graphs, maxPDAGs, which extends CPDAGs to settings with additional background knowledge.
+In our case, we focus only on CPDAGs and consider a single treatment and outcome for which the graph is amenable, so Def.~17 in \citep{witte2020efficient} together with Prop.~19 and Lem.~20, simplifies to: \begin{definition}[Simplified forbidden projection] Let $G$ be a CPDAG with nodes $\mathbf{V}$, and let $X, Y \in \mathbf{V}$ such that $G$ is amenable relative to $(X, Y)$.
+Define $\mathbf{F} = \text{Forb}_G(X,Y) \setminus \{X,Y\}$.
+The forbidden projection $\tilde{G}^{X,Y}$ of $G$ is a graph with nodes $\mathbf{V} \setminus \mathbf{F}$ and edges as follows.
+For distinct nodes $W_i, W_j \in \mathbf{V} \setminus \mathbf{F}$, \begin{compactenum} \item $\tilde{G}^{X,Y}$ contains a directed edge $W_i \to W_j$ if and only if $G$ contains a directed path $W_i \to \cdots \to W_j$ on which all non-endpoint nodes are in $\mathbf{F}$, \item $\tilde{G}^{X,Y}$ contains an undirected edge $W_i - W_j$ if and only if $G$ contains $W_i - W_j$. \end{compactenum} \end{definition}

+Based on this definition, we can now define the optimal adjustment set as the parents of the outcome in the forbidden projection, excluding the treatment.